Top 10 South Island winter experiences in New Zealand

 Discover South Island glaciers

-4. Admire Fiordland's wintery scenes
+4. Admire Fiordland's wintry scenes

 Fiordland is one of the most dramatic and beautiful parts of New Zealand.
 Experience its magical treasures by water, air or on foot.
 Speed across the picturesque Lake Te Anau on a jet boat tour(opens in new window) or change the pace and go for a relaxing boat cruise(opens in new window) in one of the majestic sounds.
 Book a scenic flight(opens in new window) and view the world of lush peaks, sparkling lakes, glaciers and spectacular fiords from above.